-The NRC staff considered FEMA's comments and believes that the technical and safety basis for the exemption demonstrates reasonable assurance in the two areas mentioned above.
 The decommissioning facility, at the time the exemption is granted, would pose significantly less of a radiological risk to public health and safety than an operating power reactor, which should result in a straightforward transition to a more streamlined CEMP.
 Aspects of existing offsite radiological emergency preparedness plans may remain in place, at the State's discretion, prior to completion of any adjustments to State and local CEMPs that are appropriate for the reduced radiological risk and can be adopted to minimize burden on the State and local governments.
-The licensee will still be required to maintain an onsite emergency plan, which would provide for the notification of and coordination with offsite organizations commensurate with the approved exemptions.
-Though not considered as part of the staff's reasonable assurance determination, it is notable that the Kewaunee facility is located near the Point Beach Nuclear Plant, such that there is significant intersection of the two facilities' emergency planning zones.
+DEF will still be required to maintain an onsite emergency plan, which would provide for the notification of, and coordination with, offsite organizations commensurate with the approved exemptions.